psharanda/Atributika/README.md

 NSAttributedString Building
 + Completely rewritten HTML parser, which fixed a multitude of bugs and improved handling of edge cases.
-+ More generic and robust Text transforming and attribute fine-tuning APIs.
++ More generic and robust text transforming and attribute fine-tuning APIs.

 AttributedLabel / AttributedTextView
 + Moved to a standalone library, independent of Atributika.
 + Offers proper accessibility support.
-+ Reworked API for improved performance and touch handling.
++ Improved performance and touch handling.
 + AttributedLabel is based on UILabel (lightweight, with vertically-centered text).
 + AttributedTextView is based on UITextView (supports scrolling and text selection, with text aligned to the top of the frame).

 New examples have been added to the Demo application, including:
-+ Basic web browser powered by Atributika
++ Basic web browser powered by AttributedTextView
 + SwiftUI integration
 + Highlightable links for Markdown documents